CardanoPress/cardanopress/readme.txt

 * Nami
 * Eternl
 * Typhon
-* GeoWallet
+* GeroWallet
 * Flint
 * Yoroi (to a point)
+* NuFi
+* Cardwallet

 The plugin is created by the team at [PB Web Development](https://pbwebdev.com).

 === Example Use Cases ===

-There are many  use cases that we have covered for projects that may wish to use the plugin from small DApp developers, NFT projects, stake pool operators and Initial Stake Pool Offering projects.
+There are many  use cases that we have covered for projects that may wish to use the plugin from small DApp developers, NFT projects, stake pool operators and Initial Stake Pool Offering (ISPO) projects.

-* Projects looking to provide access control to walled content based on delegation of a wallet, or NFTs that are within a users wallet.
-E.g, if user has a NFT with policy ID x, then assign the user permissions to access private content.
+* Members only content.
+Projects looking to provide access control to pay walled content based on delegation of a wallet, tokens or NFTs that are within a users wallet.
+E.g, if user has an NFT from a collection with policy ID x, then assign the user permissions to access private content.
 * Stake pool operators that want to build a quick and simple way to delegate to their stake pools.
 * Initial Stake Pool Offerings needing a delegation point and dashboard for rewards.
 * NFT projects looking for a spam controlled minting page.
+* Single sign on with using a wallet instead of using a username and password across WordPress websites

 == Video: Installation and first steps ==